deeppavlov/DeepPavlov/docs/integrations/telegram.rst

 ~~~~~~

 To run a model specified by a DeepPavlov config ``<config_path>`` as as
-Telegram bot, you have to turn it to a :class:`~deeppavlov.core.skill.skill.Skill`
+Telegram bot, you have to turn it to a :class:`~deeppavlov.utils.deprecated.skill.skill.Skill`
-and then make it an :class:`~deeppavlov.core.agent.agent.Agent`.
+and then make it an :class:`~deeppavlov.utils.deprecated.agent.agent.Agent`.

 .. code:: python

     from deeppavlov import build_model
-    from deeppavlov.skills.default_skill.default_skill import DefaultStatelessSkill
+    from deeppavlov.utils.deprecated.skills.default_skill import DefaultStatelessSkill
-    from deeppavlov.agents.default_agent.default_agent import DefaultAgent
+    from deeppavlov.utils.deprecated.agents.default_agent import DefaultAgent
-    from deeppavlov.agents.processors.highest_confidence_selector import HighestConfidenceSelector
+    from deeppavlov.utils.deprecated.agents.processors import HighestConfidenceSelector
     from deeppavlov.utils.telegram.telegram_ui import init_bot_for_model

     model = build_model("<config_path>", download=True)